 - 1 loaf Cuban style bread (cut into 6 inch pieces and split) *or use crusty 6-inch sub rolls, split

-- 6 slices Swiss cheese (or vegan option)
+- 6 slices Swiss cheese or vegan swiss

-- 3 Tbsp yellow mustard or to taste
+- 3 Tablespoons yellow mustard or to taste

 Prep Jackfruit and Marinade:

-- Place dried jackfruit in a large bowl.
-Add in dry spices (mint, cumin, oregano, salt and pepper).
+- Place jackfruit in a large bowl and add in dry spices (mint, cumin, oregano, salt and pepper).
 Rub the spices into the jackfruit thoroughly by hand, continuing to break up and shred any larger chunks.